 How we can help

-The GLA is an organisation set up to protect you and other workers like you from exploitation.
+The GLAA is an organisation set up to protect you and other workers like you from exploitation.

 Our licensing scheme regulates businesses who provide workers to the fresh produce supply chain.